ernie-bernie/Mood-of-the-Room/Alpha/Alpha_overview.md

     - ANSWER: a light sensor, noise sensor, and motion sensor are needed
   - Would using nearest neighbor data or weighted data be more efficient
   - Would the noise affect the end result?
 How could I overcome that
+  - How do I normalize sensor data, since they are all in different units?

 # SPECIFIC RESEARCH:
   - to classify as an AI, it should learn from its past runs